Lot of Cards & Vintage Basketball rules

-Applies to both Lot of Cards and Vintage Basketball groups:
+Applies to both Lot of Cards group and Vintage Basketball groups:

-- Please be respectful to the best you can of other sellers and come up with some originality.
+Please be respectful to the best you can of other sellers and come up with some originality.
 What I mean by this is I often see people trying to copy what I or other sellers are selling.
-That is fine but perhaps if you can time the auction or listing after their item closes when possible.
-This also goes for the way someone lists something.
-Try to be original to one show your originality but also not to just copy or plagiarize someone's writing, style or pictures.
+Even see people copying my personal listing formats.
+Try to be respectful of other people’s posts and be original the best you can within group guidelines/rules.

 24 hour auctions officially end after there have been no bids for 24 hours.
 The Facebook clock can be read with a computer browser (not a phone)